On December 30, 1903,

 when a fire broke out on stage and spread to the auditorium,

-Dixon (1859 - 1937), Yorkville,
+Dixon (1859 - 1937), a native of Yorkville,

-Arthur found the bodies of his
+Illinois, found the bodies of his

-help.
-The dentist had worked on Annie's teeth
+Elwell had worked on Annie's teeth

-five years earlier.
+five years before.
 When the dentist

-the remains on prior trips to the morgue but it was so badly
+her remains on prior trips to the morgue but it was so badly

 injured that he did not recognize Annie.